Click on a link to be taken to the entry below.

-The Learning Support courses are not intended for transfer, nor do they satisfy degree-credit requirements for any associate degree or academic/technical certificate program.
+The learning support courses are not intended for transfer, nor do they satisfy degree-credit requirements for any associate degree or academic/technical certificate program.
 Course descriptions and credit hours are included in the course description section of the catalog under the subject areas.
-(Federal Financial Aid will cover the cost of Learning Support courses up to 30 credit hours.)

 Advisement of Learning Support students is under the direction of the Learning Support Director in accordance with the academic divisions.
 Each student is assigned a faculty advisor in his/her selected area of study.